Skip to main content

 MTE Relay Server on AWS

 MTE Relay Server is an end-to-end encryption system that protects all network requests with next-generation application data security.
-MTE Relay Server acts as a proxy-server that sits in front of your normal backend, and communicates with an MTE Relay Client, encoding and decoding all network traffic.
-MTE Relay Server is highly customizable and can be configured to integrate with a number of other services through the use of custom adapters.
+It acts as a proxy server in front of your backend, communicating with an MTE Relay Client to encode and decode all network traffic.
+The server is highly customizable and supports integration with other services through custom adapters.

-Below is a visual example of a client application using MTE Relay Client communicating with an MTE Relay Server, which then proxies decoded traffic to your backend services.
+Below is a typical architecture where a client application communicates with an MTE Relay Server, which then proxies decoded traffic to backend services:

 Typical Use Case